 Advertorial-style content that’s crafted to explore your industry, consumer needs and relevant issues.
 Our approach can integrate your brand into the features with quotes and images.

-Comprehensive content marketing projects, created for your brand sponsorship that may include a mix of editorial, advertorial – and Paid Posts: content created and presented from your brand in our platforms.
-Custom programs often extend into more complex projects like video production, podcast series and events.
+The studio was created to create custom content marketing programs for your brand sponsorship that can include a mix of editorial, advertorial and Paid Post features: as content created and presented across our platforms.
+These programs often extend into across platforms like videos, podcast series and events.

-What’s appealing about all the programs our team delivers, is they’re the most turnkey for clients who want to be aligned or integrated into great content.
+What’s appealing about the Special Reports and Content features our team delivers, is they’re turnkey for clients who want to be aligned or integrated into great content.
 Why?
 Well, there are a few reasons:

 First, they’re topic-friendly – attracting readers whose have an active interest in the content – and by association your brand.
 This control on the topic also means they are brand-safe, and you won’t have to worry that your brand is running adjacent to content that’s inappropriate.